Covid-19: Frequently Asked Questions

 You can book as many tickets as are available to you on the Art Tickets system.
 Each person in the group should have their own ticket, including children under 16.

 Do I have to pay for my ticket?

 No. The tickets are free and general visits to the Barber are always free.

 Does this new system cost the Barber money?

 What if I don’t have access to a phone or computer?

-If you cannot book a ticket online and you arrive at the gallery, we may be able to accommodate your visit if there is gallery capacity.
-In this instance we will book you in on site.
-However we cannot guarantee this and reserve the right to deny entry if we are at capacity.
+If you cannot book online and you arrive at the gallery, we may be able to accommodate your visit as a ‘walk up’ if there is gallery capacity.
+In this instance we will book your ticket for you on site.
+However, you may have to wait and we reserve the right to deny entry if we are already at capacity.

 When should I arrive at the Barber?

 Please arrive as close to your timed slot as possible.